-BASSETT FURNITURE INDUSTRIES, INCORPORATED Proxy Solicited by the Board of Directors for the Annual Meeting to be held on February 28, 2006
+BASSETT FURNITURE INDUSTRIES, INCORPORATED

+Proxy Solicited by the Board of Directors for the

+Annual Meeting to be held on April 19, 2007

-The undersigned hereby appoints Jay R. Hervey and Barry C. Safrit, each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the \$5.00 par value Common Stock of the undersigned in Bassett Furniture Industries, Incorporated at the Annual Meeting of Shareholders of the Company to be held on February 28, 2006, and at any adjournments thereof.
+The undersigned hereby appoints Jay R. Hervey and Barry C. Safrit, each or either of them, proxies, with full power of substitution, with the powers the undersigned would possess if personally present, to vote, as designated below, all shares of the \$5.00 par value Common Stock of the undersigned in Bassett Furniture Industries, Incorporated at the Annual Meeting of Shareholders of the Company to be held on April 19, 2007, and at any adjournments thereof.
 The Board of Directors recommends voting FOR on items 1 and 2.

-1. ELECTION OF DIRECTORS: Nominees are Peter W. Brown, M.D., Paul Fulton, Howard H. Haworth, George W. Henderson, III, Dale C. Pond, Robert H. Spilman, Jr., David A. Stonecipher, William C. Wampler, Jr., and William C. Warden, Jr.
+1. ELECTION OF DIRECTORS: Nominees are Peter W. Brown, M.D., Paul Fulton, Howard H. Haworth, George W. Henderson, III, Dale C. Pond, Robert H.

-□ FOR all listed nominees (except do not vote for nominee(s) whose name(s) I have written below)

-□ WITHHOLD AUTHORITY to vote for all the nominees listed above

-2. PROPOSAL TO RATIFY THE SELECTION OF ERNST & YOUNG LLP as the Company's independent public accountants for the fiscal year ending November 25, 2006.

-$\Box$ FOR

-□ AGAINST

-□ ABSTAIN

-3. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.

-PLEASE SIGN AND DATE ON REVERSE SIDE OF THIS CARD.

-THIS PROXY will be voted as specified herein and, unless otherwise directed, will be voted FOR the election of all nominees as Directors, and FOR the selection of independent public accountants.
-The Board of Directors recommends voting FOR on Items 1 and 2.

-The undersigned acknowledges receipt of the Notice of said Annual Meeting and of the accompanying Proxy Statement attached thereto.

-Signed:

-Please sign exactly as name appears at left.
-When signing as attorney, executor, administrator, trustee, guardian, etc., give full title as such.

-Dated: \\\\\\, 2006 Please mark, sign, date and return the proxy card using the , 2006 enclosed envelope.
+☐ FOR all listed nominees (except do nominee(s) whose name(s) I have written WITHHOLD AUTHORITY to vote for all the inees listed above .
+PROPOSAL TO RATIFY THE SELECTIC November 24, 2007.
+ON OF ERNST & YOUNG LLP as the Cor npany's independent public accountants for the fiscal year ending \Box FOR \square AGAINST ☐ ABSTAIN .
+In their discretion, the proxies are authorize ed to vote upon such other business as may properly come before the meeting.
+1 PLEASE SIGN AND DATE ON REVER SE SIDE OF THIS CARD.
+THIS PROXY will be voted as specified here election of independent public accountants be voted FOR the election of all nominees as Directors, and FOR the oting FOR on Items 1 and 2. ıe and of dersigned acknowledges receipt of the Notice of said Annual Meet the accompanying Proxy Statement ed thereto. ing Signed : sign exactly as name appears at left.
+When signing as attorney, or, administrator, trustee, guardian, etc., give full title as such.
+Dated: , 200 Please envelo mark, sign, date and return the proxy card using the enclosed be.